ashwamegh/simt/README.md

 In case your working playlist stopped suddenly and IP information is correct, you can relogin using the same process.

-### IP Address
-There are 3 states your mobile network can be in.

-1. You're connected to Wi-Fi.
-1. You have your mobile data on.
-1. You have your mobile data and hotspot on.

-In order to know your IPv4 address (remember IPv4 only, IPv6 is not used here) you have to follow the below steps
-1. Go to your phone's settings.
-1. Click on About Phone.
-1. In the long list, you will see an option titled "IP address".
-1. There you will see the IP address printed.
-Something like 192.168.*.*
-1. Copy this IP address to your clipboard.

-Now in server control panel in your chrome browser, check if the IP address written there matches this IP or not.
-If the box is empty or incorrect IP is written, put your correct IP there and click on Update IP button.<br>

-NOTE: You have to update your IP everytime you change your network.

 ### Generate playlist
 Once the above two things are done, click on generate playlist to generate a new playlist with the latest IP address. <br>